falcant/RemoteSensing/README.md

 Classification of land use of satellite images for a small dataset.
 ## Required
 •	Go over any questions from CS231 Convolutional Neural network course.

 •	Install Python & PyTorch.
 Make sure that the code from the “Warm-up: numpy” and “PyTorch Tensors” from https://github.com/jcjohnson/pytorch-examples works.

 •	Make sure to go through what the “Warm-up: numpy” and “PyTorch Tensors”: https://pytorch.org/tutorials/beginner/pytorch_with_examples.html#tensors

+## First trials
+We started with a simpler network which classifies only 4 classes, after traying a few things (Deeper Network, different loss function, etc), we extended network to 8 classifiers.